drackzin7765/gmi2x-client/README.md

 ### Installation and usage
 - Download the binaries from the latest release.
-- Put the binaries in your COD UO folder.
+- Put the binaries in your COD UO folder (gmi2x-client.dll & gmi2x-client.exe).
-- Run Injector.exe!
+- Run gmi2x-client.exe!
 ___